PandaPress/PandaPress/README.md

 - MVC architecture
 - PSR-4 compatibility
-- without composer so that you can just use in any cheap PHP hosting service
+- without composer so that you can use it in any cheap PHP hosting service
 - plugins
 - themes